Moving money was the easy part

 Bonded Settlement is a category, which means it cannot belong to one company.
 The Reineira Settlement Standard (RSS) is the open, forkable specification of these primitives, so any team can build on a common settlement model instead of defining every contract and interface from scratch.

-Ask it this way: if your rail could stand behind the deal — hold the funds, release on proof, and make the wronged side whole when it breaks, all in private — what would you stop bolting on by hand?
+Ask it this way: if your rail could stand behind the deal, hold the funds, release on proof, and route recourse when it breaks, all in private, what would you stop bolting on by hand?
 Three places to go next: